-Non-Technical Summary
+Non-technical Summary

-This report is the Non-Technical Summary of the Habitats Regulations Assessment (HRA) of the Mid Sussex Site Allocations Development Plan Document (DPD) at Regulation 18 stage.
-This HRA report has been prepared by Footprint Ecology, on behalf of Mid Sussex District Council.
+This report is the Habitats Regulations Assessment (HRA) of the Mid Sussex Site Allocations Development Plan Document (DPD) at the Regulation 19 stage.
+This HRA report has been prepared by Footprint Ecology on behalf of Mid Sussex District Council.
 HRA is the step by step process of ensuring that a plan or project being undertaken by, or permitted by a public body, will not adversely affect the ecological integrity of a European wildlife site.
 European sites include Special Protection Areas (SPAs), which are classified for their bird populations of European interest, and Special Areas of Conservation (SACs), which are designated for habitats and species of European interest.
 The legislation sets out a clear step by step approach for decision makers considering any plan or project.